paulyang0125/SocialMiner/README.md

 -	to find something you’re interesting
 -	to know about their emotional status.

-It is comprised of two parts – *a backend platform supporting REST interface* and *a simple frontend by PHP* to demonstrate the effects of sentiment analysis and idea clustering.
+It is comprised of two parts – **a backend platform supporting REST interface** and **a frontend by PHP** to demonstrate the effects of sentiment analysis and idea clustering.

 Check it out - [**the tutorial doc**]() for how you use Social Miner.